nikachelo/JS-Course/dom-bankist-github/notes.md

 Create an IntersectionObserver instance with a callback.
 Specify the target element(s) to observe.
 Implement the logic in the callback to respond to intersection changes.

+199 - Lazy loading images

+Lazy loading images are good for website performance, it helps in optimizing images.

+1.  we need two copy on 1 image, low res and high res

+2. We need class to like: "lazy-img" to blur low res pic

+3.  low res img is loaded from html: img src: ... high res img is loaded from data-src programatically

+    'load' is an regular event and js uses it when pictures are loaded, so we made this code:

+    entry.target.addEventListener('load', function () {
+    entry.target.classList.remove('lazy-img ');
+    });

+    to avoid wait until good image is loaded and then remove filter